ibpdas/data-strategy-impact-dashboard/README.md

 ## 12. Creator

-ValueLine is created by **Bandhu P. Das**, public sector data leader, qualified accountant and Imperial AI Policy Fellow (2025).
+ValueLine is created by **Bandhu P. Das**, public sector data leader, qualified accountant, DAMA UK Committee Member (2023-24) and Imperial AI Policy Fellow (2025).

 The model reflects a recurring challenge across organisations: data teams were doing the right work, but the **right measurements and right actions** were often unclear or inconsistent.
 After many conversations and reviewing 50+ strategies and business cases, a common pattern emerged.